gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

 ::

     >>> resp = api.get_dataset(ds_pid)
-    pyDataverse.exceptions.OperationFailedError: ERROR: GET HTTP 404 - http://localhost:8085/api/v1/datasets/:persistentId/?persistentId=doi:10.5072/FK2/EO7BNB.
+    pyDataverse.exceptions.OperationFailedError: ERROR: GET HTTP 404 - http://data.aussda.at/api/v1/datasets/:persistentId/?persistentId=doi:10.5072/FK2/EO7BNB.
 MSG: {"status":"ERROR","message":"Dataset with Persistent ID doi:10.5072/FK2/EO7BNB not found."}

-Once the Dataset is removed, we only have to delete the Dataverse (:meth:`delete_dataverse() <pyDataverse.api.NativeApi.delete_dataverse>`) to establish the original state of the Dataverse instance.
+After removing all Datasets and/or Dataverses in it, delete the parent-Dataverse (:meth:`delete_dataverse() <pyDataverse.api.NativeApi.delete_dataverse>`).

+Note: It is not possible to delete a Dataverse with any data (Dataverse or Dataset) attached to it.

 ::

     >>> resp = api.delete_dataverse("pyDataverse_user-guide")
     Dataverse pyDataverse_user-guide deleted.

+Now the Dataverse instance is as it was once before we started.

+The Basic Usage tutorial is now finished, but maybe you want to have a look at more advanced examples at
+:ref:`User Guide - Advanced Usage <user_advanced-usage>` and
+:ref:`User Guide - Use-Cases <user_use-cases>`.